 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 I’m sure you’ve seen the large selection of foods marked “gluten-free” in your supermarket.
 Or maybe you know people on a gluten-free diet.
 They may have celiac disease, a very common condition that is not diagnosed very often.
 Nearly 2 million people in the United States have the disease, and most do not know that … Read More

-Colorectal cancer is one of the most common cancers in the United States.
-In 2009, 136,717 people in the United States were diagnosed with colorectal cancer and 51,848 (38%) people died from it.
+Unfortunately, colorectal cancer is one of the most common cancers in the United States.
+In 2009, 136,717 people in the United States were diagnosed with colorectal cancer and 51,848 (38 percent) people died from it.
 The best opportunity for curing cancer, once it develops, is to find it early and to remove it surgically.
 Once … Read More

 Collaboration has always, and will always, further discoveries in science and medicine.
 Recently, I’ve witnessed the renewal of a six-year, $64.6 million dollar NIH grant awarded to Cleveland’s Clinical and Translational Science Collaborative (CTSC).
 The grant will be shared by Cleveland Clinic, University Hospital Case Medical Center, MetroHealth System, and the Louis Stokes VA Medical … Read More

 If you have a condition that is difficult to treat, your doctor might offer to enroll you into a clinical trial of a new therapy.
 Should you accept?
 Before making this decision, it’s important to understand that clinical trials look at new ways to prevent, detect or treat disease.
 They are research studies done in … Read More